 About Tanya McRae

-Tanya’s news experience includes being a reporter at Paragon Cable in NYC; host and producer at Torrance CitiCable; producer for Channel One News; and as a reporter for KMIR6 in Palm Springs, where she was nominated for two local Emmy Awards for her investigative stories.
-In 2018, Tanya was hired to launch the Spectrum News 1 network in Los Angeles.
-She was promoted to anchor and named the host of the award-winning public affairs program, “In Focus SoCal”, in 2020.
+Tanya’s news experience includes being a reporter at Paragon Cable in New York, host and producer of “In Host Pursuit” at Torrance CitiCable, a producer for Channel One News, a reporter for KMIR 6 in Palm Springs, and an anchor and multimedia journalist at the Spectrum News 1 network in Los Angeles.
+She is currently an anchor at SN1 and the host of “In Focus SoCal”, which won the 2024 LA Press Club’s Best Talk/Public Affairs Program Award.

 Her passion for talking to all different types of people allows her to delve into current events, civic issues, community engagement, and local politics.
 Tanya’s goal as a journalist is to provide people with unbiased information about things that are impacting their daily lives, as well as to tell compelling and thought-provoking stories in a way that encourages people to reflect and maybe even look at issues in a new light.